The application deadline for this position is July 23, 2021

 Planning Internship Overview

 The Planning Division leads a wide variety of innovative transportation planning studies and policy analyses.
-The Planning Division is currently working on several on-going initiatives including ConnectSF, an interagency partnership update to the City’s long-range transportation plans, Treasure Island Mobility Management Program and Downtown Congestion Pricing Study.
+The Planning Division is currently working on several on-going initiatives including ConnectSF, an interagency partnership update to the City’s long-range transportation plans, Treasure Island Mobility Management Program, Downtown Congestion Pricing Study, and neighborhood specific projects.
 Our work program also includes projects that study emerging mobility technologies and advance transportation demand management, policy and funding development.

 Employee Type: Intern/Temporary Employee